Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_signal.md

 The chemical reactions that we have considered earlier in this course are **irreversible**, meaning they can only proceed in one direction.
 For example, in the prologue's reaction-diffusion model for [Turing patterns](../prologue/animals), we had the reaction *A* + 2*B* → 3*B*, which we conceptualized as two predators eating a prey and reproducing.
 But we did not have the reverse reaction 3*B* → *A* + 2*B*.

 To model ligand-receptor dynamics, we will use a **reversible** reaction that proceeds continuously in both directions at possibly different rates.
 If a ligand collides with a receptor, then there is some probability that the two molecules will bond into a complex.
 But at the same time, in any unit of time, there is also some probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
-In a future module, we will discuss the biochemical details underlying what makes two molecules more or less likely to bond, but for now, we assert that the more suited a receptor is to a ligand, the higher the bonding rate and the lower the dissociation rate.
+In a future module, we will discuss the biochemical details underlying what makes two molecules more or less likely to bond, but for now, we assert that the more suited a receptor is to a ligand, the higher the binding rate and the lower the dissociation rate.

 Why should ligand-receptor bonding be reversible?
 First, surface receptors are typically complicated molecules, and it would be costly to an organism if it needed to keep manufacturing surface receptors rather than sometimes releasing bound ligands.
 Second, if complexes did not dissociate, then a brief increase in ligand concentration would be detected by an organism indefinitely.
 We will say more about how the cell responds to a *changing* concentration of ligand soon.